 As soon as you enter the room, designate an area where you’ll place any used locks and solved clues.

 Doing this from the outset should save you some time.
 And, if you have a puzzle that relies on something you picked up earlier, you’re not scrambling around in the dark (it’s almost always in the dark, let’s be honest) trying to find it.

 Don’t waste time poring through books

 I get it.
 You see a stack of books, you think “there must be something in those” and proceed to search through every single book, hoping for something will jump out at you.

-Most escape rooms have a fairly streamlined approach to getting you from start to finish, and rifling through a stack of books is just a waste of time (and is the opposite of fun).
+Any escape room worth its salt will have a good, logical flow to get you from start to finish.
+And rifling through a stack of books is just a waste of time (and is the opposite of fun).

 Instead, quickly flick through them to check if they’re hollow or if something falls out of them.
 If not, drop them and move on.
-Any puzzle that requires you to get information from a book should be signposted well enough.
+Any puzzle that requires you to get information from a book should be signposted well enough during the game.

 Three numbers are as good as four

 This one is a bit controversial, so feel free to ignore if you’re a purist.